-Gaming Laptop vs Normal Laptop: Which One Is Right For You
+Gaming Laptop vs Normal Laptop: Which One To Buy

-When choosing a new laptop, one of the most important decisions is whether to buy a gaming laptop or a normal laptop.
-Both types of laptops have their own advantages and disadvantages, so it’s important to choose the right one for your needs.
+When you need a new laptop, it’s important to decide if you want a gaming laptop or a normal laptop.
+Both types have good and bad points, so you need to pick the one that fits what you need.

 The table below shows the primary users and use cases of both devices to help you make the right decision: